echowings/echowings.github.io/content/post/posts/devops/how-to-install-kubernetes-on-ubuntu20.04/index.en.md

 # How to install kubernetes on ubuntu 20.04
 Kubernetes is new linux os at nowadays.
 This is manually install kubernetes on ubuntu 20.04 with kubeadm.
-I have 3 proxmox ve server.
-So I plan to install 3 ubuntu virtual machines on eache proxmox ve server.here are the steps:
+I have 3 proxmox ve servers. then I plan to install 3 ubuntu virtual machines on eache proxmox ve server.

 |No. |Name|OS| IP ADDRESS|
 |---|---|---|---|